tc39/proposal-resizablearraybuffer/README.md

 class ArrayBuffer {
   // ...

-  // Returns a ArrayBuffer with the same byte content
+  // Returns an ArrayBuffer with the same byte content
   // at this buffer for [0, min(this.byteLength, newByteLength)],
   // then detaches this buffer.
   //